The Harman reusable Camea is the only film camer that goes with me evdise. It’s lightweight, sime, and easily the most fun camera I’ve ever used.

 How bad is the Harman Reusable image quality?

 If you’re photographing wildlife with this camera, I hate to be the bearer of bad news.
-National Geographic isn’t going to purchase any photographs you took with this camera.
-But that’s not what this is for.
+National Geographic isn’t going to purchase any photos taken with this camera.
+But that’s not what it’s for.

 As far as light leaks are concerned, this camera has been through a lot and still hasn’t developed a leak.
-I’ve dropped it plenty of times, tossed it loosely in my bag and put groceries on top of it, got it scratched up to hell, let it sit in the sun for days, and nothing.
-Someday, it definitely will develop a light leak, but a year later and that day hasn’t come yet.
+I’ve dropped it plenty of times, tossed it loosely in my bag and put groceries on top of it, got it scratched up, let it sit in the sun for days, and nothing.

 Can I use the Harman Reusable camera at night?

 The Harman reusable can make good exposures at night with the flash.
-Because the camera doesn’t allow you to control the exposure settings, shooting at night without flash is nearly impossible without pushing film to the extremes.
+Because the camera doesn’t allow you to control the exposure settings, shooting at night without flash is nearly impossible.
 With the flash, you can expose people and objects between 1-2 meters away.
 Any object closer than 1 meter will be overexposed and out of focus.
-But anything further than 2 meters will be severely underexposed.
+But anything further than 2 meters will be underexposed.

-The flash requires a single AAA battery, and takes between 2 and 5 seconds to recycle the flash depending on how much charge is in that battery.
-I use cheap rechargeable triple As from Amazon, and can get through 3 or 4 rolls of film before it dies.
-Sometimes that can take a month or two, and so far I haven’t noticed any battery drainage.
+The flash requires a single AAA battery, and takes between 2 and 5 seconds to charge.
+I use cheap rechargeable triple As from Amazon, and can get through 10 rolls of film before it dies.
 The camera is all mechanical, so if the battery dies, it’s still usable without the flash.

-With this in mind, the night time photos with the Harman Reusable camera can still be really interesting and fun.
 Nighttime shots with the flash on will allow you to completely isolate the people or subject of your photograph.
-In low light, these photographs can have a real Nan Goldin feel to them.
+In low light, these photographs have a real Nan Goldin feel to them.
 The un-polished nature of the camera makes the images feel real — they have a special character about them that makes you want to take more and more photographs.

 Can the Harman Reusable take Double Exposures?